Nearsoft/jobs/readme.md

 [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

-## Frontend Developer
+## Front End Engineer

 <details><summary>Read more</summary>

 🏋🏻

-We build the frontend components of our web app and use established practices to ensure high quality code.
-We make the most of modern tools like React, Redux, and SASS, and we ensure our UIs work well on all screen sizes.
-Some of us specialize in CSS, some in front-end infrastructure, but all of us are JavaScript pros and full-stack engineers.
+We build the Front End components of our Web App and use established practices to ensure high quality code.
+We make the most of modern tools like React.js, Redux, and Sass, and we ensure our UIs work well on all screen sizes.
+Some of us specialize in CSS, some in Front End infrastructure, but all of us are JavaScript experts and Full-Stack engineers.

 ### Responsibilities

 * Collaborate with Product Managers to iterate on the design and implementation of our product
-* Build efficient and reusable front-end systems and abstractions
+* Build efficient and reusable Front End systems and abstractions
 * Find and address performance issues
 * Participate in design and code reviews
 * Maintain high code coverage via unit tests and acceptance tests